LEDCoyote/LEDCoyote.github.io/_posts/2020-08-05-what-is-utopia.md

 It's full of slow food.
 We've thought deeply about our food systems, and we have opted for gardens and organic food over industrial food _manufacture_ with intensive fossil fuel inputs.
 Farm workers are treated fairly like the essential humans they are.

+Healthcare and medications are understood as human rights.
+Never are people forced to choose between being healthy and the other necessities of life, such as eating or having a roof over their heads.
+The essential components of survival are provided by society.

 *My utopia is democratic.* It is accountable to the masses from top to bottom.
 In its political institutions it is multiracial and multiethnic, with protection and dignity enshrined for all persons.
 Public safety is understood as a community endeavor.

 Democracy also pervades its industrial and economic systems.
 The management of organizations are decided democratically by labor, and "private property" is understood as stewardship of society's means of production.
 Managers cannot dispose of them at will.
 And just as trust may be granted democratically, it may also be repealed.
 The piling up of wealth is shunned—actually it is impossible.